Alkaline Water Debate

-Kelly: Here's a collection of peer-reviewed, published, ionized water research studies.
+Mark: Here's a collection of peer-reviewed, published, ionized water research studies.

 Mercola: Clearly, there are anecdotal components and there are some elements of justification for that but just looking at this from a logical intuitive perspective and putting your natural thinking cap on.
 It’s probably not going to be your best long term solution when you’re drinking water that doesn’t appear this way in nature.

 Houston: Right, again, I lean on evolution.
 I think whoever designed my little system here did a great job.
 It’s a water machine.
 It does self correct itself.
 I’m going to give it the same tools that it was developed with.

 Mercola: I think this may be more of a public health service announcement to really warn people that if you are consuming alkaline water, an ionizer, you really want to give it a second thought and maybe want to eliminate it from your house and certainly not promote or recommend it to anyone else because more than likely, in the not too distant future, this is going to be well known and publicized and these devices will not even be available anymore.

 Mark: (Mark Kelly): I've been drinking pH 9-10 alkaline water for over 20 years with great results and I'm in the best shape ever at age 52.
 Again I'm surprised that these folks have not taken the time to understand, or critique, the peer-reviewed, published, ionized water research studies.

 Houston: I mean, when you’re selling a product that 10 people get a commission on, it’s expensive.
 I can guarantee you there are cheaper ways for you to get water with an alkaline pH out there and know that you’re also taking out chlorine, atrazine, lindane, benzene, trichloroethylene.